 Seattle Parks and Recreation’s online open house has returned for the Green Lake Community Center/Pool redevelopment project, including the results of the previous open house.
 The selected and current site, adjacent to Green Lake’s commercial core, received overwhelming support at 75%.
-None of the other sites were even netted 10% of the votes.
+None of the other sites even netted 10% of the votes.

 The project’s team has since done a more detailed analysis on the site to evaluate potential footprints for the new community center and pool.
 Analysis of urban context, transit, on-site trees, and solar orientation produced five potential options–three of which have moved up for public consideration in this open house.